fujiihiroshi/fujiihiroshi/README.md

 <h2 align="center">&lt;h2&gt; Hello World!👋 &lt;/h2&gt;</h2>

-- 🔭 I’m currently working on technical designer;
+- 🔭 My dream is to become a robot engineer;
 - 🌱 I’m currently learning for the entrance examination for university and web programming;
 - 👯 I’m looking to collaborate on global domination;
 - 💬 Ask me about anything, if I don't know the response I would to find the same;